pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 ## Model Diagnostics

 ### Convergence
 The maximum likelihood parameter estimates found by \gls{admb} indicated a well-converged model.
-The base model had a small maximum gradient component (0.0002317) and a positive definite Hessian matrix, both of which are associated with converged models.
+The base model had a small maximum gradient component (0.000102) and a positive definite Hessian matrix, both of which are associated with converged models.

 Runs with 100 alternative sets of starting parameter values found no models with a better likelihood (Table \ref{tab:jittertab}).
-Of the 100 jittered model runs, 74 re-converged to the best estimates associated with the base model, while 76 re-converged to within 2% of the best estimate.
+Of the 100 jittered model runs, 23 re-converged to the best estimates associated with the base model, while 62 converged to a likelihood value ~6% higher than that of the best estimate.
 No jittered model runs achieved a better likelihood than the base model.
-This indicates that the data is relatively informative about the population dynamics of the stock, as the model fits to the data were virtually identical.
+The proclivity of the model to converge to a local minimum implies either a complex likelihood surface or very a flat likelihood around the minimum.

 ### Sensitivity Analyses
 #### Sensitivity to growth parameters